quicwg/base-drafts/draft-ietf-quic-tls.md

 QUIC permits the use of a generic code in place of a specific error code; see Section 11 of {{QUIC-TRANSPORT}}.
 For TLS alerts, this includes replacing any alert with a generic alert, such as handshake_failure (0x128 in QUIC).
-Endpoints might use a generic error code to avoid possibly exposing confidential information.
+Endpoints MAY use a generic error code to avoid possibly exposing confidential information.

 ## Discarding Unused Keys